How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each gram contains clobetasol 17-propionate 0.5 mg.
+Each gram contains 0.5 mg of clobetasol 17-propionate.
 Nonmedicinal ingredients: white petrolatum, light mineral oil, isopropyl myristate, cyclomethicone, anhydrous citric acid, cetyl alcohol, polyoxyl 20 cetostearyl ether, potassium citrate (monohydrate), propylene glycol, purified water, sorbitan monolaurate, and phenoxyethanol as a preservative.
 Pressurized aluminum can contains a hydrocarbon (propane/butane) propellant.

 How should I use this medication?